stockgeeks/docker-compose/one-to-run-them-all/article.md

  * using the Confluent CLI commands,
  * running them on the cloud.

-and possibly other creative ways.

-From all the possibilities the one I find more intuitive and easy to maintain in development projects is using docker-compose.
-I have used different VM based solutions in the past but using docker-compose gives a better developer experience.
+From all the possibilities the one I find more intuitive and easy to maintain in development during projects is using docker-compose.
+I have used different approaches, including VM based solutions in the past but using docker-compose brings a better developer experience.
 So I will stick to that in my posts here.

 > If you don't have docker and docker-compose installed please check out [my previous post](https://dev.to/thegroo/basic-setup-for-some-tutorials-51m) where I point out directions to where to find the proper documentation to install it in your own environment.